nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

+### Keeping track of last meeting with contact

+Keeping track of the user's last meeting with their contact is facilitated by the addition of a `LastContactedTime` object to `Person`.

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_